-With the first snows of the winter having already fallen across Emerging Europe, many people’s thoughts would have already turned to winter holidays, and to skiing.
+With the first snows of the winter having already fallen across emerging Europe, many people’s thoughts would have already turned to winter holidays, and to skiing.
 While for many the countries of the region are not the first to spring to mind when planning a ski trip, there are in fact a number of very good ski resorts in this part of the world.
 From Jasna in Slovakia to Tsakhkadzor in Armenia, many offer some superb, rugged skiing amidst fantastic scenery, usually at prices well below those in Western Europe.
 Not that the low cost is the only attraction.
 For a new breed of adventurous skier, jaded perhaps by the increasingly busy motorway pistes of France, Switzerland, Austria and Italy, the search for fresh powder, for empty slopes and for new experiences is the real draw.
-That’s where Emerging Europe comes in, and that’s why our editor-in-chief Craig Turp, who has skied in more countries than most people have visited, decided to put together this short guide to skiing in some of the region’s top – and in some cases surprising – locations.

 It’s easy to forget that Sarajevo hosted the Winter Olympics in 1984, and Bosnia’s best skiing is just 30 minutes drive from the centre of the capital, at Jahorina.
 There are over 30km of pistes, including the Olympic women’s downhill, slalom and giant slalom routes.
 The men’s events were held at Bjelasnica on the other side of the city.
 Both of Sarajevo’s ski areas have seen much investment in recent years, although Jahorina is currently the best of the two, boasting new lifts and shorter queues.
 Another, smaller resort – Ravna Planina – is even closer to the city centre, but it offers very limited skiing.
 While all three of Sarajevo’s ski areas boast snowmaking equipment, snow cover can still often be an issue.
 Those of you with long memories will recall that the men’s downhill back in 1984 was delayed over a week due to a lack of snow.

-At risk of annoying the Slovenes, the Slovaks, the Bulgarians and just about everybody else on this list, I hereby declare that Emerging Europe’s best skiing is in Georgia, at Gudauri (which features, above, in the main photo).
+At risk of annoying the Slovenes, the Slovaks, the Bulgarians and just about everybody else on this list, I hereby declare that emerging Europe’s best skiing is in Georgia, at Gudauri .
 Boasting a top elevation well over 3000 metres the resort offers both long, cruising blues for the smart set as well as tough blacks – and Europe’s cheapest heli-skiing – for adrenaline junkies.
-The lift pass too is incredible value (just over 50 euros for a week), and all less than two hours from Tbilisi.
+Four new lifts are set to open this winter – three chair-lifts and a gondola – opening up even more skiing and linking Gudauri with the resort of Kobi on the other side of Mt Sadzele.
+The lift pass is incredible value (just over 50 euros for a week), and it’s all less than two hours from Tbilisi.
 Our only complaint is that for a purpose-built resort the layout can be awkward (a lot of the accommodation is a long walk from the lifts), but most hotels and apartment complexes offer shuttle buses to and from the slopes.
 Once on the piste however, you are in a white paradise that is hard to beat.
 And with the exception of Georgian public holidays you are likely to have the place for yourself.
 For how much longer remains to be seen: Gudauri, like Georgia as a whole, looks set for a tourism boom as more flights link Tbilisi with Western Europe.
 We suggest booking a trip for this winter.
 And remember: you read about Gudauri here first.

 There are plans to spend almost half a billion euros on developing Brezovica as an international ski resort: ecological concerns as well as Serbian objections (there are issues over land ownership) may delay those plans, however.
 Until then, it will remain a very old-fashioned ski resort worth visiting if only to say that you’ve skied in Kosovo.
 The chair-lifts are old, the slopes are poorly groomed and the access road becomes blocked at weekends: there is virtually nowhere to park near the slopes and so you could end up walking a long way in your ski boots if you don’t arrive early.
 Once you do make it to the top of the mountain however, it is easy to see the potential of the place: snow is guaranteed, and there is vast scope to create a rather special ski area here.
 It’s less than two hours from either Prishtina or Skopje.